MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/keyboard-shortcuts-controls.md

 - **Don't** choose any key combination that is currently used by finance and operations apps, or that is planned for future implementation.
 - **Do** pick key combinations that will work in all supported browsers.
 - **Do** be careful when you override shortcuts that are used by a supported browser.
-You should not suppress shortcuts for important or frequently used browser functionality.
+You shouldn't suppress shortcuts for important or frequently used browser functionality.
 - **Do** use longer key combinations (three keys) for control-specific behavior.
 Shorter combinations should be reserved for user-defined keyboard shortcuts.
 - **Don't** choose any key combination that involves Ctrl+Alt, because this combination maps to Alt+Gr for some Eastern European languages and will conflict with other shortcuts.